 The Act does not apply to…

-There are other laws that also apply to landlord-tenant situations, including fire regulations, housing standards and human rights laws.
-In addition to the rights and duties set out by the law, landlords and tenants are free to negotiate additional terms of their rental agreements.
+There are other laws that also apply to rented homes.
+These include fire regulations, housing standards and human rights laws.
+Landlords and tenants can also add other terms they agree on to their rental agreements.

-In addition to the information you will find here information is available from the Government of Saskatchewan, including approved forms that can be used for things like ending a rental agreement or applying for the return of a security deposit.
+Information is also available from the Government of Saskatchewan.
+They are specific forms for doing things like ending a tenancy.
 In some cases, approved forms are required.
-All approved forms are also available from the Office of Residential Tenancies (ORT).
+All approved forms are available from the Office of Residential Tenancies (ORT).